Look in My Heart

 Look In My Heart is Alyssa Milano's first album, released March 21, 1989, when she was 16 years old.
 It was also released as a Color Picture Label CD and later as a 24Krt Gold Edition, which comes with a bonus track "Look In My Heart" (extended dance remix) identical to the version on The Best In The World album.
 Videos were filmed for the three singles that were released.
-A VHS video was also released entitled Look in My Heart that included the three videos and a short documentary, "Alyssa's Backstage Memories".
-After the credits roll, Alyssa's Japanese commercial for pasta can be seen—she is singing "Look In My Heart" in the commercial.
+A VHS video was also released that included the three videos and a short documentary, "Alyssa's Backstage Memories".
+After the credits roll, Milano's Japanese commercial for pasta can be seen—she is singing "Look In My Heart" in the commercial.